Quasi (film): Production

 On November 3, 2021, Broken Lizard announced a new film titled Quasi, which would be a co-production with Searchlight Pictures.
 The film would be a satirical take on by Victor Hugo's novel The Hunchback of Notre-Dame, with Kevin Heffernan directing the film and starring with Broken Lizard members Steve Lemme, Jay Chandrasekhar, Paul Soter, and Erik Stolhanske.
 Adrianne Palicki would also star in the film.
 While working on Super Troopers 3, the troupe showed the script to Searchlight, with the film being greenlit.

 At the film's announcement, production had started in Los Angeles.
 By April 20, 2022, filming had wrapped up.
 Filming also took place in Santa Clarita.

 Release

 Quasi was released by Searchlight Pictures on Hulu in the United States on April 20, 2023.
 It will also be released on Disney+ via the Star content hub internationally and Star+ in Latin America.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on eight critics, indicating "mixed or average" reviews.